chinapandaman/PyPDFForm/docs/v2/api_reference.md

 ### **fill**(*data, editable=False*)

 The fill method takes a python dictionary object `data` and fill the PDF form template with it.
-The key of the object should match the annotated names of elements on the PDF form.
+Keys of the objects should match the annotated names of elements on the PDF form.
-Based on the type of the value as well as different the type of the element different actions will be performed on the PDF form.
+Based types of values as well as different types of elements different actions will be performed on the PDF form.

 #### Parameters: